Sway Bar (Anti Roll Bar) Problems, Symptoms, Cost

 First, determine where the noise is coming from.
 Do not confuse deteriorated sway bar bushing noise from surrounding suspension noises.
 Lift the vehicle with a floor jack and safely place the vehicle on a jack stand.
 Be mindful when doing this.

 Locate the sway bar and inspect the bushing.
 The bushing should not be torn and should be in good condition.
 Next, grab the sway bar and move it.
 If there is a slight movement, the sway bushing has deteriorated.
 Moreover, inspect the sway bar link for deteriorated rubber.

 Sometimes it can be difficult to distinguish between bad sway bar bushings and bad sway bar end links.
 Keep in mind that sway bar bushings will produce a squeaky noise when you go over speed bumps.
 While the sway bar links will make a clunk or thump when you hit a pothole.

-The typical cost to change the front sway bar bushings and links range between $450 and $900 depending on make and model.
+The typical cost to change the front sway bar bushings and links between $450 and $900 depend on the make and model.

 The good news is that the parts themselves are very cheap, especially if you buy them online.
 The typical cost of front sway bar links and bushings is under $100.
 Sometimes you can even upgrade the stabilizer bar and links for better handling.